Noctis0712/Noctis0712.github.io/content/posts/git.md

     Untracked files:
     (use "git add <file>..." to include in what will be committed)

-            test.py
+            hello-world.py

     nothing added to commit but untracked files present (use "git add" to track)

 This means that Git knows we have created a new file but it is still untracked.
 We need to tell Git to track this file.
 To do this, use the command:

-    git add test.py
+    git add hello-world.py

-Note:
-You can add multiple files with `git add file1 file2 file3 …` or simply every file with `git add .`
+**Note**: You can add multiple files with `git add file1 file2 file3 …` or simply every file with `git add .`

 Check `git status` once again.
-You'll see that it has change, `new file: test.py`, ready to be committed.
+You'll see that it has change, `new file: hello-world.py`, ready to be committed.
 Commit this change using

     git commit -m "Inital Commit"

-Here the `-m` flag stands for 'message' which in this case is `"Initial Commit"`
+Here the `-m` flag stands for 'message' which in this case is `"Initial Commit"`.
+A message is must while making a commit.

 Let’s make some changes to the file.
-A simple for loop perhaps?
+A simple `for` loop perhaps?

-`my-first-repo/test.py`:
+`my-first-repo/hello-world.py`:

     print(“Hello World”)
 	for i in range(5):